-- First, try reducing the air supply to the stove by closing down your air controls (Move air control lever to far right).
+- First, try reducing the air supply to the stove by closing down your air controls.
+(Move air control lever all the way to the left.)
 If this fails, then you may have damage to the sealing. - Check the condition of the door sealing rope and the joints within the stove.
 Refer to information listed under "Stove Maintenance-Check Stove Regularly" in this manual.